I teach at a Uni and this is my take on trading online

 This sections lists the top websites to check live open market currency rates, news, interactive technical charts, on daily basis.

-Check live remittance currency exchange rate for Pakistani Rupee (PKR) against the US Dollar DD, US Dollar TT, Australian Dollar AUD, Bahrain Dinar BHD, Canadian Dollar CAD, China Yuan CNY, Danish Krone DKK, Euro EUR, Hong Kong Dollar, Indian Rupee INR, Japanese Yen JPY, Kuwaiti Dinar, Malaysian Ringgit, NewZealand Dollar NZD, Norwegian Krone NOK, Omani Riyal OMR, Qatari Riyal QAR, Saudi Riyal SAR, Singapore Dollar SGD, Swedish Korona SEK, Swiss Franc CHF, Thai Bhat THB, U.A.E Dirham AED, UK Pound Sterling GBP, etc.
+Check live remittance currency exchange rate for Pakistani Rupee (PKR) against the US Dollar DD, US Dollar TT, Australian Dollar AUD, Bahrain Dinar BHD, Canadian Dollar CAD, China Yuan CNY, Danish Krone DKK, Euro EUR, Hong Kong Dollar, Indian Rupee INR, Japanese Yen JPY, Kuwaiti Dinar, Malaysian Ringgit, NewZealand Dollar NZD, Norwegian Krone NOK, Omani Riyal OMR, Qatari Riyal QAR, Saudi Riyal SAR, Singapore Dollar SGD, Swedish Korona SEK, Swiss Franc CHF, Thai Bhat THB, U.A.E Dirham AED, UK Pound Sterling GBP, etc. Want to learn about currencies? read this Wiki article.

 Pakistan Foreign Exchange Reserves

-Foreign-exchange reserves (also called forex reserves or FX reserves) is money or other assets held by the State Bank of Pakistan and Commercial banks to pay for its international trade, balance of payments, import bills, foreign debt payments, sovereign bond coupon payments, interest payment for money raised through Eurobonds, interest rate currency swap etc.
+Foreign-exchange reserves (also called forex reserves or FX reserves) is money or other assets held by the State Bank of Pakistan and Commercial banks to pay for its international trade, balance of payments, import bills, foreign debt payments, sovereign bond coupon payments, interest payment for money raised through Eurobonds, interest rate currency swap etc. The Balance has a nice piece written on it.

 Richest and the Most Successful Traders